 Locate any knocked-out teeth or chips.

-If your tooth becomes dislodged or you lose a significant portion of it, try to recover it and bring it to your next appointment.
+If your tooth becomes dislodged or you lose a significant portion, try to recover it and bring it to your next appointment.
 For a knocked-out tooth, pick it up gently by the crown and avoid touching the root.
 Attempt to place it back into its original socket and hold it there until you can see a dentist.
 Otherwise, a glass of warm milk is a good alternative to keep the tooth moist and viable.

 Use over-the-counter pain relievers.